RupertAvery/DiffusionToolkit/Diffusion.Toolkit/SearchHelp.md

 ## Metadata tab

 Here you can select what parameters you want to filter on.
-Here, commas in the Prompt text boxes aren't parsed separately, they will be used as-is, so you can only search for specific prompts.
+The Prompt is [parsed](#prompt-querying) the same way as in the query.

 Make sure the checkbox next to the parameter you want to search on is checked, otherwise it will be ignored.